1dayac/Blackbird/README.md

 human datasets.
 In a Linked-read mode Blackbird outperforms existing short-read and Linked-read methods, especially for insertions.
 In a hybrid-mode Blackbird demonstrated results similar to state-of-the-art long read tools, but requires less long reads to achieve same results.
-Therefore, our method might decrease the cost of SV calling procedure in clinical setting, without losing in the result quality.
+Therefore, our method might decrease the cost of SV calling in clinical setting, without losing in the result quality.

 ## Installation

-Run
+Initially Blackbird was forked from the SPAdes reposotory and have a common codebase.
+To compile Blackbird in assembler foder execute:

 ```
-./spades_compile.sh -DSPADES_USE_JEMALLOC=OFF
+./spades_compile.sh
 ```

-Use blackbird binary from the bin folder.
+Blackbird binary can be found inside bin folder.

 ## Options

+`--bam` or `-b` [required] - position-sorted and indexed Linked-Read bam-file with BX tags

+`--rerefence` or `-r` [required] - BWA-indexed reference genome

+`--output` or `-o` [required] - Folder where results will be stored

+`--spades` or `-s` - Path to spades.py from spades_for_blackbird repository (not needed if spades.py is in path)

+`--long-bam` or `-l` - Position-sorted and indexed long read file (optional, should be paired with long-read option)

+`--long-read` or `-m` - FASTQ-file with the same long reads (optional, should be paired with long-bam option)

+`--threads` or `-t` - Number of threads (default is 1, but more threads is beneficial)

+`--regions` or `-r` [optional] - File with regions where SV should be called.
+Each row in the file is space-separated and has "chr start end" format

+`--help` or `-h` - Print this message

 ## Output Formats